Second-generation gender bias: Workplace discrimination

-While women are attending college and earning degrees now more than ever, statistics show that women are not advancing in school like men are.
-There has been an increase in the number of women who are receiving their doctorates, but the increase does not correspond with the number of women that are becoming professors and taking high level positions, such as president.
-Many people believe discrimination ended in the mid '60s, when campaigns for ending discrimination still existed.
+While women are enrolling in college and earning degrees at historically high rates, data indicate that they are not progressing in education at the same pace as men.
+There has been an increase in the number of women earning doctorates; however, this growth is not reflected in the proportion of women advancing to professorial roles or attaining senior leadership positions, such as university president.
+Many people believe that discrimination ended in the mid-1960s; however, efforts to combat discrimination have continued beyond that period.
 Sandra Bem (1981) made known the gender schema theory, which explains how an individual's sex identity is essential to the culture in which one is brought up.
 These ideas are still interfering with women advancing in society.
 Meyerson and Fletcher (2000) propose that gender discrimination will never go away, it has just "gone underground."

 The main difference between first-generation gender bias and second-generation gender bias is whether or not it is intentional.
 In first-generation gender bias, one intentionally discriminates against another, whereas in second-generation gender bias, the discrimination is not intentional.

 The Harvard Business Review documented reports from women in the workplace who suggested that organizational practices and policies were holding them back: My firm has the very best intentions when it comes to women.
 But it seems every time a leadership role opens up, women are not on the slate.
 The claim is made that they just can't find women with the right skill set and experience.It is exactly because second-generation bias is not intentional and not directly harmful that causes it to be pernicious.
 It leads to discomfort, disconnection from male colleagues and superiors, and often creates a context for exclusion in which women feel unwelcome and uneasy about their social position and access to greater remuneration compared to their male colleagues.